MOSS Concurrency Control Protocol (Distributed Locking in Database)

 This is a protocol which is used to control the concurrency in the Distributed database environment, Here we’ll read about the rules and regulations that are required to keep in mind while applying MOSS Concurrency Control Protocol.

 MOSS Concurrency Control Protocol:-

 a) It is mainly used for handling the nested(hierarchical) transactions which are based on inheritance.

 b) Consider a Transaction(T) acquire a lock on a data-item(X) in some mode(M).

 c) The Transaction(T) holds the lock in mode(M) until it terminates.

 d) When anyone subtransaction(T1) of T commits, then its parent Transaction occupies or inherits that lock and retains until all subtransaction can’t finish.

-f) A retained lock is only a just a kind of placeholder and indicates that the subtransactions that are out of corresponding hierarchy can’t acquire the lock, but descendent can acquire the lock.
+f) A retained lock is only a just a kind of placeholder and indicates that the subtransactions that are out of corresponding hierarchy can’t acquire the lock, but descendant can acquire the lock.

-g) As soon as a transaction becomes a retainer of the descendent subtransaction S’s lock, it remains a retainer until the transaction finishes.
+g) As soon as a transaction becomes a retainer of the descendant subtransaction S’s lock, it remains a retainer until the transaction finishes.

 General Locking rules regarding this Protocol:-